Menci/pipeline-tester/README.md

 # Known Issue

 It don't generate `lw` with a register other than `$zero` as the base address (no this issue for unaligned loads e.g. `lh`).

+Vivado has bugs on simulation.
+Its simulator may crash when running.
+If you see a test fails and your output lines is less than Mars's lines, it may be:

+* Your testbench didn't run for enough cycles.
+I recommend 5000 if you didn't change the Mars's execuation script (to increase Mars's maximum step).
+* Your CPU is stalled for too long.
+Or your CPU deadlocked.
+* It's a **Vivado bug**.
+You can re-run with Vivado GUI.
+Vivado will tell you if it crashes.